Yujie-WANG/Published-Codes-Yujie-WANG/README.md

 To make it easy for readers to locate the models, the projects are named by the rule of Year-Author-Journal-FirstTitleWord.

 ## Projects
+* 2021-Wang-GeoscientificModelDevelopment-Testing : Julia code used to run site level CliMA Land simulations
+* 2021-Braghiere-RemoteSensingOfEnvironment-Accounting : Julia code used to fit leaf biophysical parameters
 * 2021-Wang-NewPhytologist-Optimization : Julia code used to simulate optimal nighttime stomatal conductance
 * 2020-Wang-NewPhytologist-Theoretical : Python code for stomatal optimization models
 * 2019-Wang-TreePhysiology-Stomatal : Julia version of Sperry gain-risk model (basic version)